Bug Alert

 Bug Alert is a British children's television series, first shown on GMTV in September 1996.
 It featured the antics of a range of bug-like characters who lived in the kitchen of an unnamed house.
 These creatures apparently only came out when the resident humans were "not about."
-In the final series the characters moved out of the house and opened a somewhat seedy restaurant ("Bug Bites") where they set about serving Weasel Curry to their regular clientele.
+In the final series, the characters moved out of the house and opened a somewhat seedy restaurant ("Bug Bites") where they set about serving Weasel Curry to their regular clientele.
 78 episodes were made in total and were repeated regularly on GMTV, Tiny Living and Channel 4 between 1996 and 2004.

-After the first two series the show format was bought by Channel 4, which commissioned 26 further episodes.
+After the first two series, the show format was bought by Channel 4, which commissioned 26 further episodes.
 These, and the previous series, were aired in their weekend morning slot.
 The show was characterised by its somewhat adult references and themes, most of which went above the heads of watching children.

 The 78 30-minute scripts were co-written by the director Peter Eyre and the main puppeteer, Francis Wright.
 The executive producer was Catherine Robins of Two Sides TV.
-The first two seasons made for GMTV are now owned by DHX Media who produce former programming for Wild Brain.
-Episodes formerly air in HD format on many of the Wild Brain official YouTube pages until it was taken down.